 Elevation: 10,995 ft

 This peak is not in the book.
-Published January 2018
+Updated July 2020

 Double U Peak is the 125th-highest peak in Idaho.
 It is one of the many peaks that surround the spectacular Lake Creek drainage and sits between Copper Basin Knob and just west of The Ramp.
-Climbing from Lake Creek will take you by trail to Round Lake in roughly 6.0 miles.
-The route is cross-country from there with the crux being getting above treeline through the lush forest that surrounds the lake.
+Climbing the peak from Lake Creek is the route detailed in the book.
+A shorter route is recommended.
+Climb The Ramp first and then traverse over from The Ramp.
+You can also climb the peak by traversing over from Smiley Mountain.
 USGS Smiley Mountain

 Lake Creek Trail/FST-064 [(C)(3)(d) on Page 260]